gyes51y767p/api-design-java-JUnit/README.md

 # Getting Started <a name="Getting-Started"></a>

-To pull all the file run:
+To clone the repository, run the following command:

 ```bash
 git clone https://github.com/comp-229/api-design-2023-jingwen-punam-shenghao.git